MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 4.  **Name**: Enter a name.
 This can be different from the name of the related user, account, or contact record.
 The name entered here will appear on the schedule board.
 5.  **Time Zone**: Select the time zone in which the resource is located.
 This is considered in the schedule process.

-6. **Start/End Location**: Decide where the resource starts and ends his or her working day for scheduling and routing purposes.
+6. **Start/End Location**: Decide where the resource starts and ends their working day for scheduling and routing purposes.
    - **Location agnostic** - select this option if the location of this resource is not required for the business need and does not need to be considered during the scheduling process.
 If the work location of a requirement is set to **On site**, location agnostic resources will not return in results.
-   - **Resource Address** - select this option if the resource starts and ends his or her day at a unique location.
+   - **Resource Address** - select this option if the resource starts and ends their day at a unique location.
 The exact location is derived from the latitude and longitude values on the related user, account, or contact records depending on the resource type.
 See the configuration considerations section in this article for an example of how resource type and start/end location work together.
 Be sure that you [connect to maps and turn on geo coding](https://docs.microsoft.com/dynamics365/customer-engagement/field-service/perform-initial-configurations-setup#step-1-resource-scheduling) in your environment.
    - **Organizational Unit** - select this option if the resource starts and ends the day at an organizational unit, typically representing a company location.
 The exact location is derived from the latitude and longitude values on the selected organizational unit for which there is a lookup field on the bookable resource form.
 If the resource is of type facility, the organizational unit acts as the location of the facility.
 7. **Organizational Unit**: Select the organizational unit the resource belongs to.
-This can represent a team the resource belongs to, an office the resource reports to, or the location where the resource starts and ends his or her day.
+This can represent a team the resource belongs to, an office the resource reports to, or the location where the resource starts and ends their day.
 8. **Display On Schedule Board**: This determines if the resource is eligible to be added to the schedule board.
 If set to **yes**, then the resource can be added to the schedule board or manually selected.
 9. **Enable for Availability Search**: This determines if the resource is eligible to be returned in schedule assistant results given the resource attributes meet the filter criteria of the requirement.